letsencrypt/cp-cps/CP-CPS.md

 ## 1.2 Document name and identification

-This is the ISRG Certification Practice Statement.
+This is the ISRG CP/CPS.
 This document was approved for publication by the ISRG Policy Management Authority, and is made available at <https://letsencrypt.org/repository/>.

 The following revisions have been made: